Brett-Tanner/Journal/Oct_22.md

   - not sure if the test data is immediately usable though, it seems to be as variables rather than in the correct form
   - this is a framework tho, those variables could link to something of the correct type
   - if you use ':references' when generating, the new model will belong to the model prior
+    - the flip side is adding has_many :object to the model for the thing it belongs to, which allows you to retrieve the 'many' using parent.many
   - it will also include a new col that's the name of the model you're relating it to + '_id' and contains the foreign keys

+## Tues 4th
+### Odin Project - Ruby on Rails

+#### What I did
+- Added comment functionality
+- Used partials to clean up the article show view
+- Finished the 'paint by numbers' part of the project, time to add my own stuff
+  - start by styling the homepage/article list

+#### What I learned
+- You can nest routes like by putting them inside a do/end block where resources :controller_name takes the place of the method name
+  - This allows you to capture the relationship between two models in your routing
+  - For example in this project, every comment requires a post in the URL to access
+  - also creates routing helpers like article_comments_url and edit_article_comment_path, which take an instance of @article as the first param
+- "rails generate controller name" creates the controller .rb file, a views folder, a test.rb file and a helper.rb file
+- When you 'render' a list of things, it iterates over the collection and assigns each member to a local variable named the same as the partial
+  - somehow rendering 'comments' uses the view called "comment", I assume rails fixes that for me
+  - ah, maybe because the folder is comments, then each individual comment is rendered using the actual view partial called _comment

+- Assets like stylesheets and images are recommended to go in the 'app/assets' directory these days, so they can be combined and minified
+  - if you're using a pre-processor like Sass, you'll need to put those files in /assets
+  - in production, the files in app/assets are compiled tp public/assets

+## Wed 5th
+### Odin Project - Ruby on Rails

+#### What I did
+- Decided how to style the blog
+  - [x] Header with the site name as a link to the article list and new post button
+  - [x] Use grid for the homepage
+    - [x] Style the articles/cards like notes written on old paper
+    - [] Small icons on the bottom for comments/edit/expand to its own page (still need to add the links)
+    - [] Expand slightly on hover
+    - [] When clicked, move to the top of the grid and take up the whole width of the container
+      - [] how do I minimize it? either have an 'X' to click which returns it to normal (clears the classes I'd have to apply to make it big)
+  - [] Articles on a navy/grey background (or the top of a desk?)
+  - [] Edit button maybe on the letter element for the single article page if I can make it not look terrible
+  - [] Add a loading animation when moving between pages
+  - [] Use variants to have different layouts for mobile and desktop

+#### What I learned
+- You can limit the number of records printed/processed by inserting #limit(num) between the model and method being called

+## Thurs 6th
+### Odin Project - Ruby on Rails

+#### What I did
+- Decided how to style the blog
+  - [x] Use grid for the homepage
+    - [x] Style the articles/cards like notes written on old paper
+    - [] Small icons on the bottom for comments/edit/expand to its own page (still need to add the links)
+    - [] Expand slightly on hover
+    - [] When clicked, move to the top of the grid and take up the whole width of the container
+      - [] how do I minimize it? either have an 'X' to click which returns it to normal (clears the classes I'd have to apply to make it big)
+  - [] Articles on a navy/grey background (or the top of a desk?)
+  - [] Edit button maybe on the letter element for the single article page if I can make it not look terrible
+  - [] Add a loading animation when moving between pages
+  - [] Use variants to have different layouts for mobile and desktop

+#### What I learned